-In Figure 2.5 we plot the evolution of three SSP models with different metallicities ranging from the lowest available value of [Fe/H] = -1.7 to the solar value [Fe/H] = 0.0.
-For comparison we also show V-K colours from Persson et al. (1983) for star clusters in the Large Magellanic Cloud, colour-coded according to their metallicity as derived from CMDs Mackey & Gilmore (2003).
-Our models are able to not only reproduce the full range of observed colours, but also match the colour-evolution of each metallicity subpopulation if accounted for typical uncertainties of 0.4 dex in the age-determination.
+In Fig. 2.5 we plot the evolution of three SSP models with different metallicities ranging from the lowest available value of [Fe/H] = -1.7 to the solar value [Fe/H] = 0.0.
+For comparison we also show V-K colours from Persson et al. (1983) for star clusters in the Large Magellanic Cloud, colour-coded according to their metallicity as derived from CMDs (Mackey & Gilmore, 2003).
+Our models are able to not only reproduce the full range of observed colours, but also match the colour-evolution of each metallicity subpopulation if typical uncertainties of 0.4 dex are accounted for in the age-determination.
 For the old and metal-poor globular clusters our predicted V-K colours are in good agreement with observations.

-As shown in Lilly & Fritze (2006), GALEV models for SSPs also agree, after 12-13 Gyr of evolution with empirical calibrations of Lick indices vs. [Fe/H].
-However, they also show that all metal-sensitive indices are also age-dependent and that the famous age-sensitive $H{\beta}$ and $H{\gamma}$ indices are also metal-dependent to some extent (see also Thomas et al., 2003; Korn et al., 2005).
+As shown in Lilly & Fritze (2006), GALEV models for SSPs also agree, after 12 - 13 Gyr of evolution with empirical calibrations of Lick indices vs. [Fe/H].
+However, they also show that all metal-sensitive indices are also age-dependent and that the famous age-sensitive H{β} and H{γ} indices are also metal-dependent to some extent (see also Thomas et al., 2003; Korn et al., 2005).
 Hence, the empirical calibrations of Mg2, Mgb, etc. vs. [Fe/H] are valid only for old (i.e. > 10 Gyr) globular clusters.